ipmod/httpbin/README.md

 ## Run in Docker

-You can run this project locally by building its docker image:
+You can deploy or run this project locally by building its docker image:

 ```sh
 docker build -t k6-httpbin .